If you have missed the farce called the presidential election in Egypt, here is a brief summary of the plot.

 And many appeals by Sisi-friendly voices to chart a different course out of fear that the outlawed Muslim Brothers could be the biggest beneficiary of a rift between the government, Sisi and the public have fallen on deaf ears.

-Defenders of Sisi maintain that Egypt’s current exceptional circumstances — the real threat of terrorism in Sinai and elsewhere, the parlous regional instability that surrounds Egypt on all sides — call for exceptional measures.
+Defenders of Sisi maintain that Egypt’s current exceptional circumstances — the real threat of terrorism in Sinai and elsewhere, the dangerous regional instability that surrounds Egypt on all sides — call for exceptional measures.
 Not only that, they also assert that the lack of viable political parties that can shoulder the responsibility of running a country facing such enormous threats has left the military leadership and the deep state with no other option but to continue to support Sisi with or without election.
 Otherwise, it is argued, the country could be taken over by the Muslim Brothers or descend into chaos — a fear genuinely felt even by many of Sisi’s reluctant supporters.
 This amounts to prescribing to Egypt the very same medicine that has devastated its political and civic life since 1952 — a strong man at the top whose iron grip can hold the country together as it faces existential threats.

 Back to the “election”.
 It is a foregone conclusion that Sisi would win again this time– but most likely with a much reduced mandate than the one he got four years ago.
 Back then he enjoyed a broad-based support when the army endorsed the popular uprising against the totalitarian and terrorism-designated Muslim Brothers.
 Economic hardships and clamp down on dissent and freedom of expression during Sisi’s first term have alienated a large swathe of the population who are expected to ignore the vote.
 The crisis of legitimacy that has always blighted the authoritarian rule is likely to intensify.